Emilija Stojmenova Duh: Career

-After graduation, she got a job as a young researcher at Iskratel.
+After graduation, she started working as a young researcher at Iskratel.
 After completing her doctoral studies, she got a job at the Faculty of Electrical Engineering in Ljubljana, where she is currently an associate professor at the Department of Information and Communication Technologies.
 There, she also led the digital junction 4PDIH, a partnership between the Faculty of Electrical Engineering and the Community of Municipalities of Slovenia, which raises awareness of the importance of digitization.

 Between 2014 and 2016, she was the head of Demol Slovenia, part of the Demol international network.
 From February 2018 to October 2019, she was the executive director of the Digital Innovation Junction of Slovenia.
 She was a member of the board of directors of the Public Research Agency of the Republic of Slovenia, and is currently a member of the expert council of the Employment Agency of the Republic of Slovenia.

 She was a finalist in the Engineer of the Year 2018 selection and nominated for Slovene Woman of the Year 2021.